kjcolley7/PL0/README.md

 * `-a` The disassembled code
 * `-v` The virtual machine execution stack trace

 Beyond these flags, the compiler driver accepts the `-c` option to compile the source without running it and a `-r` option to run the code in `mcode.txt` without compiling any code.
 Additionally, the VM has a debugger built in, so running `./pl0 -d` will compile the source and run it in the VM in a debug mode.
+Finally, the `-p` option tells the compiler driver to pretty print the VM stack trace as Markdown.

 This compiler supports calling procedures with parameters and returning a functional value.
 Arrays are currently not supported.